Chart Color Schemes

 Anula is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As of the latest Census evaluation in Anula, 97.4% of dwellings were houses, with the remaining 2.6% comprising semi-detached properties, apartments, and other dwelling types.
-In comparison, Darwin metro had 68.4% houses and 31.6% other dwellings.
-Home ownership in Anula stood at 25.6%, with mortgaged dwellings at 47.2% and rented ones at 27.2%.
-The median monthly mortgage repayment was $2,000, lower than the Darwin metro average of $2,028.
-The median weekly rent in Anula was $400, higher than the national average of $375 but below the Darwin metro figure of $350.
-Nationally, Anula's mortgage repayments were higher than the Australian average of $1,863.
+The dwelling structure in Anula, as per the latest Census data, consisted of 97.4% houses and 2.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Darwin metro had 68.4% houses and 31.6% other dwellings.
+Home ownership in Anula stood at 25.6%, with mortgaged dwellings accounting for 47.2% and rented ones for 27.2%.
+The median monthly mortgage repayment was $2,000, lower than Darwin metro's average of $2,028.
+The median weekly rent in Anula was $400, compared to Darwin metro's $350.
+Nationally, Anula's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing